What are the Rotheneuf Carved Rocks?

 Rotheneuf Carved Rocks – Issues

-You will find them between on the headland located between Le Val and Le Havre beaches, near Le Benetin restaurant.
+You will find them on the headland located between Le Val and Le Havre beaches, near Le Benetin restaurant.

 Indeed, excessive flow of tourists could become be highly detrimental to the condition of the sculptures.

-It will be necessary in the short-term to restrain random access to the Rotheneuf Carved Rocks and delineate paths if we want to protect and preserve them.
+Therefore, it will soon be necessary to restrain random access to the Rotheneuf Carved Rocks and delineate paths in order to protect and preserve them.